 Friends, there is a frenzy going around out there, a full on obsession boarding on manic chaos.
 And there is a clear line of people that are in the frenzy and a people who are not.
-We are talking about peach season.

-You are not elbowing the old lady at the grocery store to get first bids on the newest delivery and I want to make sure that you are not and will not order $5 per peach boxes online from Goldbud.
-That is of course, unless you order me a box.
+You are not elbowing the old lady at the grocery store to get first bids on the newest delivery of fresh peaches, and I want to make sure that you are not and will not order $5 per peach boxes online from Goldbug (that is of course, unless you order me a box as well:)

 Growing up, I never remember peaches being that big of deal.
 I don’t even remember if I even liked peaches, they were just not in my world view.
 Strawberries, watermelon, apples.
 YES!
 But peaches, hmmm, I just don’t remember.

 We would have them for my brothers birthday in mid-August in a pie or crisp or a cobbler with the bisquick dough balls on top with a little whipped cream.
 Yum! but nothing out of this world.
 Nothing to invoke mass hysteria.
-Somewhere along the summers, peaches grew to be there own big thing, with their own language; Frog Hollow, Honey Crisp, Dickey, Palisade or Manas.
+Somewhere along the summers, peaches grew to be there own big thing, with their own language – Frog Hollow, Honey Crisp, Dickey, Palisade or Manas.
 East coast vs. West coast and don’t even get involved in the debate between South Carolina and Georgia.
 It’s not worth getting a black eye over.
 Promise.

-6 peaches, cut in half and pit removed
+- 6 peaches cut in half and pit removed

-1/4 teaspoon cloves
+- 1/4 tsp cloves

-1. Preheat over to 350 degree F.
+- Preheat over to 350 degree F.